cryptocontests/cryptocontests/README.md

 The smartcontract tests will be executed with truffle in the ganache network and we will verify that the smartcontract methods work and give the expected results.
 The tests are in /test/CryptoContest.test.js where we can modify the parameters used.

-To start the tests we will execute the following script that raises the ganache network with personalized accounts to use them in the tests:
+To start the tests we will execute the following script that starts the ganache network with personalized accounts to use them in the tests:

 ```
 ./scripts/run_ganache.sh